chetanbg1/cbgwork1/README.md

 //Synchronisation
 //thread share the same memory space i.e they can share same resources/objects
-//however, there are critical situations where it is desirable that only one thread at a time has access to shared
+//however, there are critical situations where it is desirable that only one thread at a time has access to shared resources
-//resources

 Object lock = new Object();